MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 ## Update Windows COSA database

-To ensure that the DYNAMO experience is properly shown in the Windows Connections Manager, also known as the network flyout, you first need to update the Windows COSA database.
+To ensure that the Mobile Plans experience is properly shown in the Windows Connections Manager, also known as the network flyout, you first need to update the Windows COSA database.

 > [!TIP]
 > Updating COSA on Windows devices takes a considerable amount of time and might become a project constraint, so you should submit this request as early as possible.